joshuaegclark/atom-editor-settings/README.md

 stuff

 ### Packages
+__Note__: Really need to find a better solution for syncing packages, but this one works fairly well.

  Managed by [package-sync](https://atom.io/packages/package-sync)

 #### Adding New Packages

 * __Warning__: You need to sync with the existing packages list before installing a new package to add.
 Otherwise, you'll replace the existing package list with yours.

+At worst, packages.cson becomes a reference for which packages to install.

 * `Settings -> Install` - install the desired package
 * Add the package name to `packages.cson`
 * Sync packages `ctrl-x p`